ssande-fwd/dont-delete/microsense-tutorial.md

 Click next to complete the tutorial and edit the sample program.
 Or download it to your micro:bit right away.
 It will work as is.
-MicroSense will not work if your micro:bit remains connected to MakeCode, so disconnect it or close the window before going back!